Skip to content

 Blur as a light dismiss signal

-In contrast to popovers, where blur (focus leaving the popover) is not a light dismiss signal, the same is not true for overscroll areas.
-Because popovers often lack clear visual boundaries, closing them the moment focus shifts outside the popover would cause frustrating, accidental dismissals for keyboard users just trying to tab through their contents.
-On the other hand, drawers and overscroll actions typically take up large, obvious sections of the screen for specific tasks.
-When a user intentionally moves their focus out of these big areas and back to the main page, it is a clear signal they are done, making blur a safe and helpful trigger to automatically close them.
+For the popover case, the container is more generic, and the end boundaries are unclear.
+Closing them the moment focus shifts outside the popover would cause frustrating, accidental dismissals for keyboard users just trying to tab through their contents.
+For overscroll areas, however, the role is usually better defined, and the end boundaries more clear.
+When a user intentionally moves their focus out of these areas and back to the main page, it is a clear signal they are done, making blur a safe and helpful trigger to automatically close them.

 Modalness